 Signals

 In fact, we don’t even care about the phase so much.
-Correctly speaking, we’re not dealing with a problem of synchronisation (bringing systems into phase alignment) but of syntonisation, which means bringing systems into frequency alignment.
+Correctly speaking, we’re not dealing with a problem of synchronisation (bringing systems into phase alignment) but syntonisation, which means bringing systems into frequency alignment.

 I shall write about phase another day.